cocos/cocos-docs/en/scripting/access-node-component.md

 ### Use the Inspector panel to set the node

 The most straightforward way is to set the objects you need in the **Inspector** panel.
-Take node as an example, this only needs to declare an attribute with type `Node` in the script:
+Take node as an example, this only needs to declare an property with type `Node` in the script:

 ```ts
 // Cannon.ts